Gabriel-Sanchez-CB/Cloud-SOC-HoneyPot-Lab-/README.md

-# SOC HoneyPot Lab with Azure Log Analytics
+# SOC Honey-Pot Lab with Azure Log Analytics

 ## Overview

 The purpose of this project is to design and deploy a cloud-based security monitoring environment that simulates real-world Security Operations Center (SOC) workflows.
-The lab focuses on building an end‑to‑end detection pipeline — from log generation and collection to enrichment, analysis, and visualization — using Microsoft Azure and Microsoft Sentinel.
+The lab focuses on building an end‑to‑end detection pipeline, from log generation and collection to enrichment, analysis, and visualization, using Microsoft Azure and Microsoft Sentinel.

 ## Architecture